gdha/rear-automated-testing/docs/vagrantboxes.md

 In above case the box was already up-to-date and no further action was required.

+## Vagrant Box List

+To see which vagrant boxes are already present on your hosts system:

+    # vagrant box list
+    centos/7 (libvirt, 1702.01)
+    centos/7 (libvirt, 1710.01)
+    centos/7 (libvirt, 1801.02)

 ## Vagrant Box Remove

 If you no longer require the use of one of the Vagrant Boxes you can simply: